-RD: Restricted default.
-Indicates an entity that has defaulted on one or more of its financial commitments, although it continues to meet other financial obligations.
-Typically applicable to entity ratings only.
+RD: Indicates an entity that has defaulted on one or more of its financial commitments, although it continues to meet other financial obligations.
+Applicable to entity ratings only.

 D: Default.
 Indicates a broad-based default event for an entity, or the default of a short-term obligation.